reymon359/book-sentences/books/clean-architecture/README.md

 In short, drawing the boundary lines helped us delay and defer decisions, and it ultimately saved us an enormous amount of time and headaches.
 And that’s what a good architecture should do.

 ### Which Lines Do You Draw, and When Do You Draw Them?

+You draw lines between things that matter and things that don’t.

+The GUI doesn’t matter to the business rules, so there should be a line between them.
+The database doesn’t matter to the GUI, so there should be a line between them.
+The database doesn’t matter to the business rules, so there should be a line between them.

+Many of us have been taught to believe that the database is inextricably connected to the business rules... ... but... ...this idea is misguided.
+The database is a tool that the business rules can use _indirectly._

+All the business rules need to know is that there is a set of functions that can be used to fetch or save data.
+This allows us to put the database behind an interface.

 ### What About Input and Output?
 ### Plugin Architecture
 ### The Plugin Argument